vierge-noire/cakephp-fixture-factories/docs/factories.md

 #### Model events

-Is is however possible to activate an event model thanks to the methid `listeningToModelEvents`.
+Is is however possible to activate an event model with the method `listeningToModelEvents`.

 This can be made on the fly:
 ```$xslt